Yang-Tao-YT/Titanic/README.md

 # Titanic
-Entry level competition for Kaggle using Random forest
+Entry level competition of Kaggle using Random forest